mmol/L is a composite unit that combines two measurements:

 Numerous studies have investigated the effects of sugar on metabolic markers measured in mmol/L, including:

 - Stanhope, K. L., et al. (2009).
 Consuming fructose-sweetened, not glucose-sweetened, beverages increases visceral adiposity and lipids and decreases insulin sensitivityInsulin sensitivity refers to how effectively your body’s cells respond to the hormone insulin.
 Imagine insulin as a key that unlocks the door to your cells, allowing sugar (glucose) from your bloodstream to enter and be used for energy.
-Here’s… Read More in overweightObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
+Here’s a breakdown of the term: Etymology and Origin: • Insulin:… Read More in overweightObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More/obese humans.
+Etymology: The word “obesity” has a long history, dating back to the… Read More/obese humans.
 Journal of Clinical Investigation.
 119(5):1322-34.
-This study examined the effects of different sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More on metabolic health.
+This study examined the effects of different sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More on metabolic health.

 - Aeberli, I., et al. (2011).
 Low to moderate sugar-sweetened beverage consumption impairs glucose and lipid metabolism and promotes inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More in healthy young men: a randomized controlled trial.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More in healthy young men: a randomized controlled trial.
 American Journal of Clinical Nutrition.
 94(2):479-85.

 Additional Information:

 - Interesting Fact: The mmol/L unit is the international standard for measuring blood glucose, while mg/dLImagine your blood as a vast ocean, teeming with various molecules and substances essential for life. mg/dL (milligrams per deciliter) is a unit of measurement used to quantify the concentration of these substances within your blood.
-It’s like a measuring… Read More is primarily used in the United States.
+It’s like a measuring cup that reveals how much of a particular ingredient is… Read More is primarily used in the United States.

 - KetosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More and mmol/L: In ketosis, blood glucose levels are typically lower (measured in mmol/L), while ketoneKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More levels are higher (often measured in mmol/L).
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More and mmol/L: In ketosis, blood glucose levels are typically lower (measured in mmol/L), while ketoneKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More levels are higher (often measured in mmol/L).